 Activity 1: Pilot emergency job creation through cash for work for the rehabilitation of community infrastructures benefiting the most vulnerable members of the displacement affected communities (IDPs, returnees and host communities): 520 workers over 75 days (260 workers for each “commune” (Kayogoro and Mabanda)

-Activity 2: Creation of income generating activities through the support of community-based professional associations: between 20 and 25 association will be created and supported.
+Activity 2: Create income generating activities through the support of community-based professional associations: between 20 and 25 association will be created and supported.

 Activity 3: Support of small local craft industry mainly involving women and youth from the most vulnerable households.

-Activity 4: Strengthen the capacities of local producers through the creation of local cooperatives.
+Activity 4: Create local cooperatives for producers.

 In Ruyigi (IOM Burundi):

-Activity 1: Emergency job creation through cash-for-work initiatives for the rehabilitation of community infrastructures.
+Activity 5: Initiate cash-for-work initiatives for the rehabilitation of community infrastructures.

-Activity 2: Creation of income generating activities through the support of 10 community-based professional associations composed of 20 to 25 persons each.
+Activity 6: Create income generating activities through the support of 10 community-based professional associations composed of 20 to 25 persons each.

-Activity 3: Provision of technical support for production and marketing to local Income Generation Associations through Business Incubators;
+Activity 7: Provide of technical support for production and marketing to local Income Generation Associations through Business Incubators;

+Outcome 3: Refugee and returnee populations and members of their respective host communities, supported by alternative dispute resolution mechanisms, engage in peaceful ways to resolve conflicts and address grievances.